 - Oops!Something went wrong.Please try again later.

-The above mentioned earnings include the impact of share-based compensation expenses, unrealized gains/losses on equity securities, license related fees, impairment charges and other items.
-Excluding these items, adjusted earnings were $3.88 per share, up 1% year over year.
+The abovementioned earnings include the impact of share-based compensation expenses, impairment charges and other items.
+Excluding these items, adjusted earnings were $4.16 per share, up 7% year over year driven by higher revenues.

-United Therapeutics markets four products for pulmonary arterial hypertension (PAH) — Remodulin, Tyvaso, Adcirca and Orenitram.
-Higher sales of Orenitram and Tyvaso offset lower sales of Remodulin and Adcirca in the quarter.
+United Therapeutics markets four products for pulmonary arterial hypertension (PAH) — Remodulin, Tyvaso, Adcirca, and Orenitram.

-This year so far, the stock has risen 40.1% against the industry’s decrease of 7.8%.
+The stock was up 5.7% on Wednesday after the earnings were announced.
+This year so far, the stock has risen 34% against the industry’s decrease of 14.2%.

 Quarter in Detail

-Adcirca sales were $13.8 million, down 54% year over year as generic competition resulted in continued erosion of market share in the quarter.
+Adcirca sales were $14.6 million, up 6% year over year.
 Please note that United Therapeutics bought exclusive rights to commercialize Adcirca (tadalafil) for PAH in the United States from Eli Lilly LLY in November 2008.
 Eli Lilly markets tadalafil as Cialis for erectile dysfunction.
 Adcirca/Cialis lost exclusivity in 2018 and generic versions are available.

-Research and development (R&D) expenses were $68.7 million in the quarter, down 20% year over year.
-Selling, general and administrative expense declined 33% to $66.3 million in the quarter.
+Research and development (R&D) expenses were $79.5 million in the quarter, up 15% year over year.
+Selling, general and administrative expenses rose 65% to $109.1 million in the quarter due to higher legal and consulting costs.

 United Therapeutics currently carries a Zacks Rank #3 (Hold).
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.